Skip to main content

 Capital Structure Choices

 Shifting the mix of debt and equity changes the weighted average cost.
 Adding more debt tends to lower the blended rate at first because interest payments are tax deductible and debt costs less than equity.
-Past a certain point, however, lenders raise the interest rate to reflect rising default risk, and the cost of equity also climbs as shareholders demand a larger risk premium for the added leverage.
+Past a certain point, however, lenders raise the interest rate to reflect rising default risk, and the cost of equity also climbs as shareholders demand a larger risk premium for the added use.

 Market Conditions